 50. Use rechargeable batteries

-Get yourself a set of rechargeable batteries!
-Never find yourself out of batteries again.
+Get yourself a set of rechargeable batteries right here!

 Stainless steel reusable is preferable to plastic reusable bottles, although anything is better than single-use plastic bottles!
-This is a very easy way to be more sustainable.
+This is a very easy way to be more sustainable and stay hydrated.

 53. Avoid straws